 7. When you decide to purchase, make sure to get it in writing that the diamond is natural and untreated.

-With the recent uptick in diamond simulants and imitation gems it’s important to get the seller to provide you with a written statement that says the gemstones are genuine, untreated diamonds.
+With the recent uptick in diamond simulants, and treatments like fracture filled diamonds, laser drilled diamonds and clear but imitation gems, it’s important to get the seller to provide you with a written statement that says the gemstones are genuine, untreated, natural diamonds.

 Here are some of the issues you could run into without a written guarantee:

 Your stone could be a fracture-filled diamond, (visible fracture inclusions are filled with clear material to improve their clarity.)

 Your stone could be a clarity enhanced diamond.
 Clarity enhanced diamonds are treated with a high heat, high pressure treatment that improves clarity.
 Check out an interesting video showing a before and after of a clarity enhanced diamond and also showing a fracture filled diamond.

 Your stone could be a Moissanites.
 Moissanite looks like diamond and is almost as hard as a diamond, but it is not a diamond.
 It's grown in a lab.
 Check out my blog post: "What About Moissanite for Your Engagement Ring?"